mooreryan/InteinFinder/_docs_src/src/installing-external-dependencies.md

 Occasionally, the command line interface of the external dependencies will change (e.g., `mmseqs` has changed a bit in the past).
 So, if you discover an error due to that, please [submit a bug report](https://github.com/mooreryan/InteinFinder/issues) (GitHub account required).

-For reference, `intein_finder` pipeline assumes that the command line interface of its external dependencies work something like this:
+For reference, `InteinFinder` pipeline assumes that the command line interface of its external dependencies work something like this:

 ```
 # MAFFT